Science policy document can be found on the School Policies page.

 We have many enthusiastic scientists at St Michaels, and we want to take every opportunity to help our children understand how important science is for everyone and to make links to the science behind everyday objects and activities.

-We have planned a National Curriculum plus approach to the science we teach.
-We teach the National Curriculum science content some extra physics content in Years 1 and 2.
-Teachers felt that the children really enjoyed these topics and it was important to keep early experiences of forces, light and electricity.
-So Year 2 enjoy a special electricity day in the summer term, and Year 1 children test the transmission of light through the materials of different objects in their museum.
 We use the Science Bug scheme of work as the backbone of our science teaching.
 This enables us to allocate science resources to children’s activelearnprimary accounts.
 We also add other investigations and experiments so we can suit our teaching to our learners’ needs and next steps.
 We are very lucky to have ‘Barry’s Back Garden’ our wild garden that enables us to investigate living things and their habitats without leaving the school site.
-We also hold a STEM (Science, Technology, Engineering and Maths) week, where the whole school can work on challenges together.
-Over the last couple of years we’ve invented different ways of taking messages from one part of the school to another if the telephone system stopped working.
-Last year we designed, made, evaluated and refined moving toys.
+We also take part in British Science Week.

 Another way we raise the profile of STEM subjects is by engaging with STEM Ambassadors.
 We are especially delighted as two of the visiting ambassadors are our parents.
 Evidence shows that engaging with STEM Ambassadors can help young people to achieve their full potential in STEM subjects as well as inspiring them to explore STEM careers.
 It also helps teachers make links between the curriculum and the most up-to-date real world happenings, and means we have access to some wonderful resources.
 Other parents have made videos showing us what their job entails, to help all our children see that science is relevant to them and their world, and to consider the huge range of STEM careers they might pursue in their futures.